Michelle Dunlop

 Work Highlights

-A key member of the team advising Cubic on its arrangements with Waka Kotahi for a national ticketing solution for public transport across New Zealand.
+A key member of the team who advised Cubic on its arrangements with Waka Kotahi for a national ticketing solution for public transport across New Zealand.

 Advising a world-leading technology company on its AI-related R&D collaborations with several high-profile academic and non-profit research institutions.

-Advising a leading global payment service provider on privacy compliance issues in the development and rollout of their new services into the New Zealand market.
+Advising a leading global payment service provider on privacy compliance issues in the development and rollout of their new services into the New Zealand market (including AI-enabled tools for fraud detection).